nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/binary-metadata.md

 ## Metrics

-Since 7.2, Metrics have been added to Binary Metadata services to monitor default/custom processor performances with Nuxeo.
+Since Nuxeo 7.2, Metrics have been added to Binary Metadata services to monitor default/custom processor performances with Nuxeo.

 To activate it, the following variable in nuxeo.conf must be set: